 Basic EPS amounts are calculated by dividing the profit/(loss) for the year attributable to equity holders of the company by the weighted average number of Equity shares outstanding during the year.

-Diluted EPS amounts are calculated by dividing the profit attributable to equity holders of the company by the weighted average number of Equity shares outstanding during the year plus the weighted average number of Equity shares unstanding during the year plus the weighted average number of Equity shares that would be issued on conversion of all the dilutive potential Equity shares into Equity shares.
+Diluted EPS amounts are calculated by dividing the profit attributable to equity holders of the company by the weighted average number of Equity shares outstanding during the year plus the weighted average number of Equity shares that would be issued on conversion of all the dilutive potential Equity shares into Equity shares.

 Profit/(Loss) after Tax (Rs.
-In laklis) 406,13 450.97 Weighted Average Number of Equity Shares 934,580 934,580 Basic & Diluted EPS 43,46 48.25
+In lakhs) (203.47) 406.13 Weighted Average Number of Equity Shares 934,580 934,580 Basic & Diluted EPS (21.77) 43.46